This section of Ch. 3 will cover the following topics:

 - John lives in Oregon now, but he previously lived in California, Alaska, Texas, and Massachusetts.

-Then identify which words in each sentence are nouns by highlighting them in yellow.
+Identify which words in each sentence are nouns by highlighting them in yellow.
 Remember that a noun can be proper or common and also can sometimes be more than one word.

-Using capitalization correctly sends the message that you care about the ideas you are conveying.
 Knowing what to capitalize is not difficult: there are only a few rules.